arcanistzed/custom-fonts/README.md

 4. Click "Migrate"
 5. Disable and uninstall the old module

+### Downloading font CSS

+For developers and content creators, there is a button in module settings to download a CSS file that you can include in your package (under the CC0 license).
+To use this file, add this to your package's folder and put a `styles` field in your manifest containing the name of this file.
+Before doing  this, it's suggested that you set Custom Fonts' local folder setting to a folder within your package's folder so that this button generates the correct paths.
+Don't forget to include all of the local font files when distributing!

 ## Installation

 In the setup screen, use the URL `https://github.com/arcanistzed/custom-fonts/releases/latest/download/module.json` to install the module.